microsoft/pxt-common-packages/libs/box2d/README.md

 ```

 `Body`, `Shape`, `Fixture`, `Joint`, `DistanceJoint`, and `RevoluteJoint`
-constructors wrap existing handles; they do not allocate native objects.
+constructors wrap existing native references; they do not allocate native objects.
 Supply a live handle of the matching kind.
 Native operations validate it;
 `.valid` alone only checks whether the handle is live, not its kind.
 Joint creation validates that the two bodies are different and in the same world.

 ## Ownership and handles

-- Creation functions return positive integer handles.
-Keep these as `number`
+- Creation functions return opaque `box2dNative.Handle` references managed by
-  variables.
-Handles are never recycled; stale handles cannot identify a new object.
+  the MakeCode garbage collector.
+- A body keeps its world and connected joints alive.
+A fixture keeps its body
+  alive, and a joint keeps both bodies alive.
+Dropping the last reachable
+  reference releases the native object graph.
 - `destroyWorld` destroys its bodies, fixtures, and joints.
 - `destroyBody` destroys its fixtures and joints attached to **either** end.
 - Shapes are independent, reusable templates. `createFixture` copies a shape,
   so the template may be destroyed immediately or reused on another body/world.
   Destroying a body/world does **not** destroy shape templates.
 - `destroyFixture`, `destroyJoint`, and `destroyShape` release individual objects.
-  Destruction is explicit, not tied to TypeScript garbage collection.
+  Explicit destruction is useful for deterministic memory release but is not
+  required for garbage-collected objects.
-- `isValid` checks whether any object still owns a handle.
-Other operations
+- `isValid` checks whether the referenced native object is still live.
+Other
-  require the correct object kind and reject stale, fractional, or wrong-kind
+  operations require the correct object kind and reject stale or wrong-kind
   handles.
 Calling a destroy function twice is an error.

 ## Low-level API

-All low-level functions remain available in `box2d`; `main.ts` has the complete signatures and defaults.
+All low-level functions are available in `box2dNative`; `main.ts` has the complete signatures and defaults.
 Optional parameters are supplied by TypeScript, not native definition objects.

 | Area | Functions |